Play

 SYMPHONY LAKE

-A popular spot on the weekends, the Symphony Lake is home to the Shaw Foundation Symphony Stage where orchestra concerts also take place on occasion.
-The spacious lawn allows kids, families, and pets to roam around freely, or chill the day away with a picnic.
-It’s the most ideal way of slowing life down, while still getting in some quality time together.
+A popular spot on the weekends, Symphony Lake is home to the Shaw Foundation Symphony Stage where orchestra concerts also take place on occasion.
+The spacious lawn allows kids, families, and pets to roam around freely or chill the day away with a picnic.
+It’s the ideal way of slowing life down, while still getting in some quality time together.

 • Swan Lake